Audio Effects for Video Editing: The Basics

 Audio delay is an effect that takes a track, then plays back delayed duplicate versions, causing an echo.
 It’s most commonly used digitally nowadays, piled on in post-production to help match audio up to visual content.
 For example, if you filmed on a green screen and wanted your footage to be set in a cave, a well-placed delay could help get that delayed echo you’re after.

 Tweaking audio that’s already there can certainly improve your content.
 So can music.
-With Epidemic Sound, you have access to more than 40,000 royalty-free tracks and 90,000 sound effects.
+With Epidemic Sound, you have access to more than 50,000 tracks and 200,000 unique sound effects and variations.
 Whatever you’re looking to do with the soundtrack, we’ve got you covered.

 When should I use reverb?